|

 There are some aquatic workouts that are performed in the deeper

-waters but most classes and exercise routines are done in the shallow
+waters but many classes and exercise routines are done in the shallow

 water.